 US long-term mortgage rates ease; 30-year loan at 3.72%

 Mortgage buyer Freddie Mac said Thursday the average rate for a 30-year fixed-rate mortgage eased to 3.72% from 3.74% last week.
-The benchmark rate stood at 4.51% a year ago.
+By contrast, the benchmark rate stood at 4.51% a year ago.

 The average rate on a 15-year mortgage slipped to 3.16% from 3.19%.